BLCM/bl3mods/Apocalyptech/README.md

   - Brood Mother, in Pyre of Stars, apparently spawns based partially on how many mobs you've killed outside her lair?
 Maybe just the Varkids?
   - Skagzilla's spawnrate is unaffected.
+- `sizemod_npc_*.txt` - Attempts to scale all NPCs (enemies or otherwise) by various factors, to make them very small, or very large.
+This will almost certainly be game-breaking in some circumstances; let me know if anything really dire happens with any of these.
+Also these are hardly tested at all.
+Prebuilt scaling options are:
+  - Tiny: 0.4x
+  - Smol: 0.7x
+  - Big: 2.0x
+  - Huge: 3.0x
+  - Giant: 5.0x

 ## Cheat Type Mods